Booktopia: History

 CEO Tony Nash sold $6 million worth of his shares on 6 December 2021, shortly before the company announced it was anticipating a drop in earnings.
 Amidst investor ire over the timing of this sale as well as plunging earnings, in May 2022 Nash announced that he would be stepping down from his role as CEO once a replacement had been found.
 However, in July, the company's board forced Nash to step down earlier than expected, appointing CFO Geoff Stalley as his interim replacement.
 In August, Nash announced that he intended to spill the board, hoping to remove the chairman and other members.
 Later that month, the company was forced to pay $6 million by the Australian Competition & Consumer Commission on the grounds that it had misrepresented consumers' rights to refunds and returns.

 From a high of $3 in August 2021, the company's share price steadily crashed to reach $0.17 by June 2022; Booktopia suggested this was due to a decline in business faced by online retailers after the lifting of pandemic restrictions.
 In June 2024, Booktopia requested a suspension on trading of its shares, which had by then fallen to $0.05.
 (It was later compulsorily delisted in August.)

 In June 2024, Booktopia announced it would make at least 50 employees redundant in addition to other cost-saving measures.
 Leadership changes including the resignation of chief executive David Nenke were also announced.

 In July 2024, Booktopia entered voluntary administration and temporarily shut down their website.
-The administrator disclosed that the company held debts totalling around $60 million.
+The administrator disclosed that the company held debts totaling around $60 million.
 Writing in The Conversation, Australian academics Katya Johanson and Bronwyn Reddan cited competition from Amazon, increased operating costs, and a slump in book sales after the Covid boom as factors in the business's demise.
 Australian business publication iTnews also reported that costs from setting up the Strathfield warehouse had caused the business to sustain heavy losses in the lead-up to its collapse.

-In August 2024, Booktopia was bought by digiDirect, an online camera store, for an undisclosed amount, with plans to resume trading following the deal.
-The company and most subsidiaries were reincorporated as Booktopia Direct (IP) Pty Ltd with the remainder of Booktopia Group Limited voted into liquidation.
+In August 2024, Booktopia was bought by the digiDirect Group for an undisclosed amount, who immediately resumed trading following the deal.
+In 2025, the digiDirect Group also acquired James Bennett Pty Ltd, Australia's leading local library supplier.

+As of April 2026, Booktopia sells well over 10,000 books a day across Australia and New Zealand.